kokonut27/ReplitTD/README.md

-> **IMPORANT:** I mean no offense at all in this game, this is only based off of cycles, activeness on Replit, and things like that.
+> **IMPORTANT:** I mean no offense at all in this game, this is only based off of cycles, activeness on Replit, and things like that.

 # Replit Tower Defense Games!
 > A text-based game coded by [kokonut27](https://github.com/kokonut27)